Cloud Phone vs Android Emulator

 Can Android emulators still support multi-account work?

 Yes, to a degree.
-But when collaboration depth, isolation pressure, and operational stability all rise, cloud phones usually create a more durable operating structure.
+But once collaboration depth, isolation pressure, and operational stability rise together, cloud phones usually create a more durable structure.

 Is a cloud phone just a cloud-hosted emulator?